Rafael-l-m/Youtube-Media-Downloader/README.md

 -    Automatically fetch the highest‑quality audio or video stream

--    Select a specific **itag** for custom output formats.
+-    Select a specific **itag** for custom output formats

-Ideal for users who want both convenience and fine‑grained control over YouTube media extraction.
+Ideal for users who want both convenience and fine‑grained control over YouTube media extraction

 **Warning for macOs users**: If macOS displays a message stating that the application “cannot be opened,” users may enable it manually by navigating to **System Settings → Privacy & Security** and allowing the app.
-This warning appears because the application has not undergone Apple’s notarization process, which requires enrollment in the paid Apple Developer Program.
+This warning appears because the application has not undergone Apple’s notarization process, which requires enrollment in the paid Apple Developer Program

+**Warning for Windows users**: when downloading the installer from Github, Windows may show a **SmartScreen** such as: "Unknown publisher", "This app might put your PC at risk".
+This happens because the installer is **not code-signed**.
+Unsigned applications are common in open-source projects, and this warning does not mean the file is harmful

 **This application has undergone basic testing, but it has not yet been extensively tested on Windows or Linux.
 Feedback is highly appreciated — any issues you report will play an important role in improving and shaping the future of this project.
-Thank you very much for your support.**
+Thank you very much for your support**

 <br><br>